kilfour/QuickFuzzr/full-doc.md

 - When `min == max`, the fuzzr always returns that exact value.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100, precision = 2).
-- Can be made to return `decimal?` using the `.Nullable()` combinator.
-- `decimal` is automatically detected and generated for object properties.
-- `decimal?` is automatically detected and generated for object properties.
 #### Doubles
 Use `Fuzzr.Double()`.
 - The overload `Fuzzr.Double(double min, double max)` generates a double greater than or equal to `min` and less than `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100).
-- Can be made to return `double?` using the `.Nullable()` combinator.
-- `double` is automatically detected and generated for object properties.
-- `double?` is automatically detected and generated for object properties.
 #### Enums
 Use `Fuzzr.Enum<T>()`, where T is the type of Enum you want to generate.
 > Enums are included here for convenience.
 While not numeric primitives themselves, they are generated as atomic values from their defined members.
 - The default fuzzr just picks a random value from all enumeration values.
-- An Enumeration is automatically detected and generated for object properties.
-- A nullable enumeration is automatically detected and generated for object properties.
 - Passing in a non Enum type for T throws an ArgumentException.
 #### Floats
 Use `Fuzzr.Float()`.
 - The overload `Fuzzr.Float(float min, float max)` generates a float greater than or equal to `min` and less than `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100).
-- Can be made to return `float?` using the `.Nullable()` combinator.
-- `float` is automatically detected and generated for object properties.
-- `float?` is automatically detected and generated for object properties.
 #### Guids
 Use `Fuzzr.Guid()`. *There is no overload.*
 - The default fuzzr never generates Guid.Empty.
 - `Fuzzr.Guid()` is deterministic when seeded.
-- Can be made to return `Guid?` using the `.Nullable()` combinator.
-- `Guid` is automatically detected and generated for object properties.
-- `Guid?` is automatically detected and generated for object properties.
 #### Halfs
 Use `Fuzzr.Half()`.